ericnd/ericnd/README.md

 ### Hi there 👋

-I'm 19 years old and from Sydney, Australia, I am a first year studying Mechatronic Engineering and Computer Science at the University of New South Wales.
+I'm 19 years old and from Sydney, Australia, I am a first year studying Computer Science at the University of New South Wales.
 I'm an undergraduate student who's passionate about what I do, looking for every opportunity I can to get experience!

 <!--
 **ericnd/ericnd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.